 RE: S.B.
 No. 676

 President of the Senate

 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Judiciary and Labor, to which was referred S.B.
-No. 1076 entitled:
+Your Committee on Economic Development and Technology, to which was referred S.B.
+No. 676 entitled:

-"A BILL FOR AN ACT RELATING TO AIR AMBULANCE SERVICES,"
+"A BILL FOR AN ACT RELATING TO THE CAPITAL INFRASTRUCTURE TAX CREDIT,"

 The purpose and intent of this measure is to:

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1076, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1076, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Technology that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 676, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 676, S.D.
+1, and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Economic Development and Technology,

 GLENN WAKAI, Chair